neo-ngd/NEO-Tutorial/9-smartContract/Development_set_up.md

 4. Click `trial` to test the contract.
 If no error is spotted, click `invoke`, which may cost several GAS.

+If invoke successfully, the gas will be reduced in the account balance.

+## Next Step
-If invoke successfully, the gas will be reduced in the account balance. **Congratulations!**, you set up your private network and invoke your first smart contract successfully.
+**Congratulations!**, you set up your private network and invoke your first smart contract successfully.
+Now let's begin to learn [the basic of NEO smart contract and get your first one](https://github.com/neo-ngd/NEO-Tutorial/blob/master/9-smartContract/Smart_Contract_basics.md)